 Our understanding of the wolverine – and any species of wildlife for that matter – is based largely on wildlife research.
 Researchers must follow a rigorous protocol to ensure data are collected in a systematic fashion and results are valid and repeatable.

 Results are generally published in scientific journals, utilized primarily within the scientific community, and in many cases difficult for the general public to interpret.
-Wildlife advocates and conservation organizations provide an important link between research and the public interest, functioning as a sort of “middle-man” bringing complex science-based issues to the public’s attention.
+Wildlife advocates and conservation organizations provide an important link between research and the public, functioning as a sort of “middle-man” bringing complex science-based issues to the public’s attention.

-This link between science and the public interest is very important as public interest often motivates agency management.
+This link between science and the public is very important as public interest often motivates agency management.
 Unfortunately, during this process the science can become sensationalized or misrepresented.
 Maintaining the integrity of the science throughout this process is vital.

 The Wolverine Foundation provides a different sort of link between science and the public.
 We offer the public an opportunity to be involved – to contribute directly to the data gathering process.
 We offer your donations in the form of research grants to projects and scientists that we ensure will advance wolverine science.